Specials & Electives

 Jenna McMains

-Ms. McMains is excited to join the team at Lincoln Academy this year with K-4 Music and 5-8 Choir and Theatre classes.
-Ms. McMains is a Minnesota native and studied Music Education and Music Therapy with a concentration in Voice at Wartburg College in Waverly, Iowa.
-When she isn't teaching, Ms. McMains enjoys participating in community theater projects, crochet, hiking, traveling, and spending time with her family and two cats, Murphy and Bear.
+Ms. McMains is excited for another year at Lincoln Academy with K-4 General Music and 5-8 Choir and Theatre.
+Ms. McMains has a dual Bachelor's degree in Music Education and Music Therapy with a concentration in Voice from Wartburg College (2021).
+When she isn't teaching, Ms. McMains enjoys hiking, crocheting, traveling, and spending time with her family.

 Mrs. Newsom